 The main, wooden, dogleg stairway, with wide steps, goes up to each floor.
 It is bordered by wrought iron railings, featuring the owners’ initials in places.
 An opening, in the entrance hall, leads to a lounge and an adjoining bedroom, with its door out to the courtyard, its dressing room and its shower room.
 The floors in the lounge and the bedroom are identical to that in the entrance hall.
 The lounge walls reveal exposed freestone and an old arched doorway is visible, vestige of a building dating from before the construction of the manor house.
 Beams and joists have been left exposed in the bedroom.
-A door in the hall opens into a kitchen.
+A door in the hall opens into a pantry.

 The first floor is very much the “noble” floor.
 The balanced rooms are widely illuminated via large openings.